infinyon/fluvio/rfc/produce-message-size.md

 1. Handling Larger Messages than Batch Size

-If a single record exceeds the defined `batch_size`, Fluvio will process the record as a standalone request, ensuring that larger messages are not discarded or delayed.
+If a single record exceeds the defined `batch_size`, Fluvio will process the record in a new batch without the `batch_size` as limit, ensuring that larger messages are not discarded or delayed.
 If the record does not exceed the `batch_size`, Fluvio will process the record as part of an already existing batch or create a new one if the batch is full.

 2. Handling Larger Messages than the Max Request Size